Devstyno/my-certificates/README.md

 # my-certifications

-All my current certifications are here !
+All my current certificates are here !